Cato the Younger: Praetorship (54 BC)

 Cato also brought legislation to clamp down on electoral bribery by requiring that all candidates submit detailed financial records.
-But the bill, although passed by the senate, was unpopular among the people and defeated: "the citizens on the whole profited from the large annual disbursements of cash by wealthy senators, and they no doubt wanted those payments to continue".
-Similarly unpopular was Cato's reaction to Caesar's victories over the Gauls and Germans: on receipt of reports that Caesar had attacked during a truce but won a victory in which he killed some 430 thousand Germans, "Cato alone expressed anger at the victory[;] he considered Caesar's actions to be a gross violation of 'international law'... [and] urged that Caesar be handed over to the survivors of the massacre in atonement".
+But the bill, although passed by the senate, was unpopular among the people and defeated.
+Bribes for votes were a regular stream of income for many people; shutting down corruption would have been a self-inflicted financial wound.
+Similarly unpopular was Cato's reaction to Caesar's victories over the Gauls and Germans.
+On receipt of reports that Caesar had attacked during a truce but won a victory in which he killed some 430 thousand Germans, Cato objected to it as a sacrilege and demanded Caesar's surrender to the Germans.
+None joined him.

-That year also proved that Cato's push for stronger anti-bribery legislation both been a failure and was deeply needed.
+That year also proved that Cato's push for stronger anti-bribery legislation had both been a failure and was deeply needed.
 As interest rates doubled as candidates borrowed to finance bribes, a deal was struck between the two conservative sitting consuls, a triumviral supporter, and a triumviral opponent to pool resources to bribe voters and support the sitting consuls' assignment to desirable provinces.
 When one of the participants disclosed the plot to the senate, all were charged with electoral corruption, with the largest loss falling on the consul Domitius (Cato's brother-in-law).
 In response to the scandal, the senate delayed elections for an inquiry, but tribunes started to bring vetoes against various electoral proposals.